 Hawks Nest, originally constructed in 1954 as a physical education center, was renovated in 2017 and currently provides space for campus programming, campus ministry, the student post office, lounge areas, TV room, game room, chapel, and Murf’s snack bar.

 Helms Center, constructed in 1978-80 and named in memory of former senator of North Carolina Jesse Helms, is a significant complex that houses the office of the Director of Athletics, Sports Information Director and offices for many coaches.
 Included in the Center is a gym area that has three full-size basketball courts and seats 3,100 for basketball and volleyball games.
-A weight room, athletic training facilities, the Mulberry Grove room, and the Bynum Rhodes Brown Aquatics Center complete the Center.
+A weight room, athletic training facilities, and the Bynum Rhodes Brown Aquatics Center complete the Center.

 Horner Hall is an 18,000 square foot two-story structure located near Lake Vann.
 Constructed in 1982-83 and named in honor of William Edwin Horner, Sr., a veteran North Carolina newspaperman, it houses the Krueger School of Graphic Communication.
 This program has celebrated more than fifty years of service and is considered one of the best in the nation.